-Dear Preservation Board Members in Toronto,
+Dear Board Members of North York Community Council,

 I am writing to the Board to offer my thoughts and reasoning to consider Heritage Status protection of this small Church from a background in architecture and as a child of World War II Displaced Persons.
-I, like my Mother and Father are Estonians.
+My Mother and Father are Estonians.
+I am a Canadian-Estonian.